-In this comprehensive guide, we'll dive deep into ClickUp's hierarchy structure, views, task features, and key settings.
+In this comprehensive guide on how to use ClickUp, we'll dive deep into ClickUp's hierarchy structure, views, task features, and key settings.
 With all the core concepts and components explained, you'll be fully equipped to leverage ClickUp for your unique needs.

 The ClickUp Hierarchy: A Structure for Tasks